H-1B Application Process

 Please review Estimated Processing Times when choosing a Requested Start Date and End of Employment Issues when choosing a Requested End Date.
 ISSS can request up to 3 years on each H-1B petition.
 To avoid cost for return transportation, only request dates for which you have funding.
 The End Date for Faculty and Post Doctoral Fellows must match the appoinment/contract letter.

-3. ISSS sends Deemed Export Attestation Form and accompanying documents to University Counsel.
-This form is required for every H that is submitted, regardless of whether research is involved.
-Please note that confirmation no controlled technology license is needed is unpredictable.
-This process is dependent upon the nature of the position and the research technologies involved.
+3. ISSS sends Deemed Export Attestation Form to University Counsel.
+This form is required for every H application that is submitted, regardless of whether research is involved.
+This process is dependent upon the nature of the position and the research technologies involved and therefore unpredictable.

-5. Once University Counsel notifies ISSS that no Deemed Export License is required for the H-1B Applicant’s position and the LCA has been certified by DOL, ISSS begins processing the I-129 and supporting letter for the H-1B petition.
-This step of the process may take two or three business days.
+5. Once University Counsel notifies ISSS that no Deemed Export License is required, the LCA has been certified by DOL, and ISSS has a complete application, ISSS begins processing the I-129 and supporting letter for the H-1B petition.
+This step of the process may take several business days.

 7. When the application process is complete, the H-1B petition is compiled, checks are attached and the petition is submitted to the United States Citizenship and Immigration Service (USCIS) via UPS.
 If petition is being premium processed (optional process for an additional $1225 above the required $325 and $500 [initial and transfer petitions only] fees), we expect a response from the USCIS within 15 days of USCIS’ receipt of petition.
 The response can be an approval notice, a request for further evidence, or an intent to deny the petition.

 8. The hiring department, Human Resources and the H-1B applicant will be notified via email when ISSS receives the Receipt Notice and Approval Notice from USCIS.